Welcome to the site of Hans-Dieter Herrmann, physicist, Dr. rer. nat.

 Link to Philarchive https://philarchive.org/archive/HERACQ

-At the subatomic level, space-time is identified as part of the state space of the subatomic particles.
-However, space-time requires completion by an additional state space to obtain a dual-space picture for subatomic particles.
-A „basic space“ is proposed, so that subatomic particles exist simultaneously in space-time and in basic space.
-The basic space is assumed to be a circular space, where masses and charges circulate force-free and generate „intrinsic“ properties such as the spin and magnetic moment of particles.
+At the subatomic level, spacetime is identified as part of the state space of the subatomic particles.
+Spacetime is complemented by an eigenspace of subatomic particles, fixed to the structure of each individual particle.
+A „basic space“ is proposed as the sum of all eigenspaces of particles.
+Subatomic particles exist simultaneously in space-time and in the circular basic space.
+Masses and charges circulate in basic space force-free and generate „intrinsic“ properties such as the spin and magnetic moment of particles.

 A conjecture about the existence of hypothetical matter that is not detectable in space-time is derived.
-Such forms of matter could exist exclusively in the basic space and represent dark matter.
+Such forms of matter could exist exclusively in the basic space and represent dark matter and dark energy.